michaelkolesidis/emoji-minesweeper/README.md

 ![Stats](./screenshots/stats_v8.png)

 In order to keep track of how good (or bad) you are doing the game keeps your stats.
 To open the stats modal click the 📊 button.
-Stats include metrics such as games played, games won, percentage of wins, best time and best moves and are kept separately for each level.
+Stats include metrics such as games played, games won, percentage of wins, best time, best moves, total time, and total moves, and are kept separately for beginner, intermediate, and expert.
+Custom levels and debug mode do not save stats; if you try to open stats there, the game shows a short message instead of opening the modal.
 Don't worry if you are not doing that well, as you can always clear your data by clicking on the *Clear* button, located inside the stats modal.
 You can also toggle the stats modal by pressing the *S* key.

 ![New Record](./screenshots/new_record_v8.png)

 If you do a new best time or win the game by less moves than ever before, not only are your stats updated accordingly, but empty squares become the partying emoji 🥳.
 The respective counters turn gold as well.
 In these examples, the player achieved both a new time record and a moves record, thus both counters have turned gold.

 There are four difficulty levels, with different board sizes and numbers of mines.
 Along with the classic and predetermined beginner, intermediate, and expert levels, there's a custom level as well, giving players the ability to set the dimensions of the board, as well as the number of mines.
 Custom levels allow you to create boards as large as 100x100.
 Mines must cover at least 10% of the squares.
 If the number of mines you choose falls below the minimum requirement, it will automatically adjust to meet the necessary threshold.
+If a custom configuration exactly matches a standard level, such as 9x9 with 10 mines, the game switches to that standard level instead of creating a custom level.

 |        Level | Dimensions | Mines | % of Mines |
 | -----------: | :--------: | :---: | :--------: |